K8s Project - Understanding and Creating a Service - Part V

 š Letās Check All We Have Got So Far

 At this point, itās important to see what resources Kubernetes has created for your app.
-To do that, we can list all the Kubernetes resources associated with our app using the label selector (-l
+To do that, we can list all the Kubernetes resources associated with our app using the label selector (-l).
+Labels are key in Kubernetes because they allow you to group and filter resources by custom tags (like app=myks8project), which is super handy when you want to see everything related to a specific app.

 To check all the resources weāve created for our app, run the following command: